ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       The preprocessing software used to create initial and boundary condition files to "coldstart" the forecast model.
 It is part of :term:`UFS_UTILS`.

    CICE
+   CICE6
    Sea Ice Model
-      `CICE <https://github.com/CICE-Consortium/CICE>`__ is a computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
-It was designed as one component of coupled atmosphere-ocean-land-ice global climate models.
-CICE has several interacting components, including a model of ice dynamics, a transport model that describes advection of different state variables; and a vertical physics package called "Icepack".
-When coupled with other earth system model components, routines external to the CICE model prepare and execute data exchanges with an external "flux coupler".
+      `CICE <https://github.com/NOAA-EMC/CICE>`__ is a computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
+It was designed as one component of a coupled atmosphere-ocean-land-ice global climate model.
+CICE has several interacting components, including a model of ice dynamics, a transport model that describes :term:`advection` of different state variables; and a vertical physics package called "Icepack".

-      ..
-         COMMENT: Clarify definition!!!

    CDEPS
    Community Data Models for Earth Predictive Systems
-      The Community Data Models for Earth Predictive Systems repository (`CDEPS <https://github.com/ESCOMP/CDEPS>`__) contains a set of :term:`NUOPC`-compliant data components along with :term:`ESMF`-based "stream" code that enables new capabilities in selectively removing feedbacks in coupled model systems.
+      The Community Data Models for Earth Predictive Systems repository (`CDEPS <https://github.com/NOAA-EMC/CDEPS/>`__) contains a set of :term:`NUOPC`-compliant data components and :term:`ESMF`-based "stream" code that selectively removes feedback in coupled model systems.
+In essence, CDEPS handles the static Data Atmosphere (:term:`DATM`) integration with dynamic coupled model components (e.g., :term:`MOM6`).
 The CDEPS data models perform the basic function of reading external data files, modifying those data, and then sending the data back to the :term:`CMEPS` mediator.
 The fields sent to the :term:`mediator` are the same as those that would be sent by an active component.
 This takes advantage of the fact that the mediator and other CMEPS-compliant model components have no fundamental knowledge of whether another component is fully active or just a data component.

-      ..
-         COMMENT: Clarify definition!!!
+More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/html/index.html>`__.

    CESM
    Community Earth System Model
-      The `Community Earth System Model <https://www.cesm.ucar.edu/>`__ is a community climate model centered at the National Center for Atmospheric Research (:term:`NCAR`).
+      The `Community Earth System Model <https://www.cesm.ucar.edu/>`__ is a fully-coupled global climate model developed at the National Center for Atmospheric Research (:term:`NCAR`) in collaboration with colleagues in the research community.

    CMAQ
    Community Multiscale Air Quality Model
-      The Community Multiscale Air Quality Model (`CMAQ <https://www.epa.gov/cmaq/cmaq-models-0>`__, pronounced cee-mak) is a numerical air quality model that predicts the concentration of airborne gases and particles and the deposition of these pollutants back to Earth's surface.
+      The Community Multiscale Air Quality Model (`CMAQ <https://www.epa.gov/cmaq/cmaq-models-0>`__, pronounced "cee-mak") is a numerical air quality model that predicts the concentration of airborne gases and particles and the deposition of these pollutants back to Earth's surface.
 The purpose of CMAQ is to provide fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.
 CMAQ is an active open-source development project of the U.S. Environmental Protection Agency (EPA).
 Code is publicly availably at https://github.com/USEPA/CMAQ.

    CMEPS
-      The Community Mediator for Earth Prediction Systems (`CMEPS <https://github.com/ESCOMP/CMEPS>`__) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
-It is currently being used in NCAR's Community Earth System Model (CESM) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
+      The Community Mediator for Earth Prediction Systems (`CMEPS <https://github.com/NOAA-EMC/CMEPS>`__) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
+It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
+More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`__.

    DATM
-      ..
-         COMMENT: Add definition!!!
+      DATM is the *Data Atmosphere* component of :term:`CDEPS`.
+It uses static atmospheric field files instead of a dynamic atmospheric model, which reduces computational costs.
+This is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
+In general, use of DATM in place of :term:`ATM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
+More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/html/datm.html>`__.

    dycore
    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.